-Figure 35 depicts the s-X-AIPI Reference Architecture obtained with an iterative and co-creative process involving the domain leaders, in order to analyse domain related barriers and needs, and to integrate the outcomes of the other technical tasks of the project.
-The result is a "general purpose" and innovative architecture, thanks to the combination of the most relevant RAs described in Clause 5, able to satisfy the project requirements defined by the specific Use Cases, but applicable in different scenarios where AI pipelines are involved in.
+Figure 34 depicts the s-X-AIPI Reference Architecture obtained with an iterative and co-creative process involving the domain leaders, in order to analyze domain related barriers and needs, and to integrate the outcomes of the other technical tasks of the project.
+The result is a "general purpose" and innovative architecture, thanks to the combination of the most relevant RAs described in Chapter 3 - Relevant Reference Architectures, able to satisfy the project requirements defined by the specific Use Cases, but applicable in different scenarios where AI pipelines are involved in.